Kyle Bachus won his first argument in front of the state supreme court when he was only 17 years old.

 Once he decided on a career in law, there was no stopping him.
 The determination his opponents see in the courtroom today was nurtured in college, where he dedicated himself to excelling.
 Once he graduated with his Juris Doctor degree from the University of Florida College of Law, he began work the Monday after graduation in a plaintiff’s personal injury law firm, a natural fit for a man who had always identified with the underdog.

-Kyle moved to Colorado in 1994 and joined a Colorado personal injury law firm.
+Kyle moved to Colorado in 1994 and joined a Denver personal injury law firm.
 Two years later, Kyle and fellow lawyer Darin Schanker opened Bachus & Schanker, LLC with little more than a tiny, rented office and a lot of determination.
 Starting with less than $15,000, their business has grown into one of the largest, most well respected personal injury firms in the region.
 The partners are committed to understanding the circumstances confronting their clients, and ensuring that responsible parties are held accountable for damages they have caused.

 The firm continues to focus on personal injury law but over the years the practice has expanded its practice groups, which now include national plaintiff’s litigation addressing a variety of Defective Medical Devices, Products and Dangerous Drugs, Workers’ Compensation, Social Security Disability and Wage and Hour class action work along with all other forms of plaintiff’s employment law.